Wall Street treads water as earnings wave nears

 In the latest upbeat economic data, U.S. consumer confidence jumped to a 14-month high in April as more services businesses reopened on increased vaccinations and additional fiscal stimulus.

-Also expected to report after the bell on Tuesday were companies including Visa (V.N), Texas Instruments (TXN.O), Amgen (AMGN.O) and Starbucks (SBUX.O).
+Also expected to report after the bell on Tuesday were companies including Visa, Texas Instruments, Amgen and Starbucks.

-United Parcel Service Inc (UPS.N) jumped 11% after it topped estimates for quarterly revenue. read more
+United Parcel Service Inc jumped 11% after it topped estimates for quarterly revenue.

-General Electric (GE.N)fell 2.2% after it disappointed investors who were expecting the industrial conglomerate to upgrade its 2021 outlook. read more
+General Electric fell 2.2% after it disappointed investors who were expecting the industrial conglomerate to upgrade its 2021 outlook.

 Declining issues outnumbered advancing ones on the NYSE by a 1.06-to-1 ratio; on Nasdaq, a 1.39-to-1 ratio favored decliners.